 Beacon Hill: Perihelion is good for kids and dogs, with covered outdoor seating, heaters and fire pits.
 It’s serving up blue cheese truffle burgers, blackened salmon sandwiches and pot pies, among other options, as well as creative beers.
 (How about a pink guava basil saison or a Martian red IPA?)

 Northeast Seattle: Walking in the ravine in Ravenna Park?
 Then Ravenna Brewing is your stop.
 It’s an outdoor, covered (but not enveloped) area where you can take along your baby and your dog and even older kids, who can get food from the featured truck of the day.
-You can also order from Krua Thai, just across the side street, or the nearby Kidd Valley.
 The truck lineup includes Kiss my Grits, Paraiso Filipino Fusion and Oskar’s Pizza.
 Adult perks: Hazy IPAs and ciders.

 Ballard: If you’re wandering or biking in Ballard, you can take a break at family-friendly Stoup Brewing.
-The big patio, always a great place to visit on a sunny day to grab a beer with a baby and a dog, is now covered and ready for COVID-era visitors.
-Featured trucks: Tat’s Truck (Philly cheesesteaks!), Kathmandu Momocha (Nepali momos!) and Off the Rez (Native American frybread!).
+The big patio, always a great place to visit on a sunny day to grab a beer with a baby and a dog hosts a wide variety of food trucks, check the website for the Featured trucks schedule.